pac4j/pac4j/documentation/docs/extensions.md

 title: Third-party extensions&#58;
 ---

-There exist extensions to *pac4j* developed by third parties.
+There are extensions to *pac4j* developed by third parties.
 The extensions provide features not available in the core *pac4j* distribution that may be useful for a specific set of users having specific needs.
 At the moment, the following extensions are known:

 ### IDC Extensions